sobmachine/fetch/README.md

 Development & Contribution

-- Source Code: Located in "src/fetch/main.py".
+- Source Code: Located in [src/fetch/main.py](src/fetch/main.py).
-- Packaging: Uses "pyproject.toml" for pip installation.
+- Packaging: Uses [pyproject.toml](pyproject.toml) for pip installation.
-- Standalone Executable: Can be compiled with "Nuitka" (https://nuitka.net/) for fully self-contained binaries.
+- Standalone Executable: Can be compiled with [Nuitka](https://nuitka.net/) for fully self-contained binaries.

 Contributions are welcome!
 Feel free to submit pull requests or open issues with feature requests or bug reports.